ladderdesigns/cannon-demo/README.md

 ## Acknowledgements

 Thank you to my coaches and teammates for the feedback - all of your input was greatly appreciated.
-Special thank you to my directing attorney Akshay for you hard work and enthuisiasm to compete.
+Special thank you to my directing attorney Akshay for your hard work and enthuisiasm to compete.

 ## License